 Live plants with large leaves is a good idea, such as Sagittaria.

-It gives fish something to hide behind.
+It gives these cichlid fish something to hide behind.
 Plant them in pots, root surfaces covered with stones around the sides of the tank leaving swimming space in the middle.

 That stops the fish from disturbing and moving the aquarium plants.